wazuh/wazuh-documentation/source/development/packaging/generate-sol-package.rst

  * Git

-Download our wazuh-packages repository from GitHub and go to the ``solaris`` directory.
+Download our wazuh-packages repository from GitHub and go to the ``solaris`` directory of the 4.1 branch.

 .. code-block:: console

-  $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/solaris
+  $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/solaris && git checkout 4.1

 Choose the version of solaris you want to build the package for and go to that directory.